lhdbkul/Omeka-S-module-EasyAdmin/README.md

 - launch simple tasks, that can be any job of any module
 - allow (or not) reviewer to delete any resources
 - allow more file types for assets
+- filter and section navigation on the settings and site settings pages
+- audit security and privacy (file protection, user and private data leaks)
+- diagnose background jobs (php-cli path, version parity, extensions)
+- list useless database tables (orphan tables left by removed modules)
+- adapt environment settings after a copy of the production database

 Checks and fixes that are doable: